"Cold, Calculated, and Condescending": How AI Identifies and Explains Ableism Compared to Disabled People: Findings

 \subsubsection{Toxicity Classifiers}

-Table \ref{tab:TC-summary} reports mean, standard deviation, median and IQR values for toxicity ratings of our dataset.
-Toxicity ratings by PwD (mean = 0.622) were much higher than those from AzureAI (mean = 0.231), OpenAI (mean = 0.182), and PerspectiveAPI (mean = 0.190), indicating that \textbf{PwD rated comments as much more toxic than all TCs}.
-To evaluate whether these groups come from statistically different distributions, we conducted a Kruskal-Wallis test, revealing a significant difference between toxicity ratings $(x^2(5) = 132.68, p < 0.001)$.
-A post-hoc pairwise Wilcoxon Signed-Rank Tests found significant differences between certain groups, indicated by asterisks (*) in Table \ref{tab:TC-comparisons}.
-Largest differences were seen among ratings between PwD and AzureAI $(p < 0.001, r = 0.856)$, PwD and OpenAI $(p < 0.001, r = 0.842)$, and PwD and PerspectiveAPI $(p < 0.001, r = 0.859)$.
-There were also significant differences in comparisons between Non-PwD and all TCs, suggesting that TCs were unable to capture toxicity as identified by people without disabilities as well.
+We found that \textbf{all toxicity classifiers significantly underrated toxicity in both, ableist and non-ableist comments, compared to PwD}.
+Table \ref{tab:all-summary} shows that the average toxicity score for ableist comments by toxicity classifiers was 2.46 (SD=2.65) whereas by PwD was 7.07 (SD=1.93).
+A Kruskal-Wallis test revealed a significant difference in toxicity ratings between these groups for both ableist comments $(x^2(4) = 268.10, p < 0.001)$ as well as non-ableist comments $(x^2(4) = 18.31, p < 0.001)$.
+Examining ableist comments further, a post-hoc analysis with pairwise Wilcoxon Signed-Rank tests found significant differences between PwD and each toxicity classifier with large effect sizes: Perspective $(Z = 14.20, p < 0.001, r = 1.00)$, OpenAI $(Z = 11.26, p < 0.001, r = 0.80)$, and AzureAI $(Z = 9.52, p < 0.001, r = 0.67)$.
+Full results are available in Appendix \ref{app:toxicity}.

-For PerspectiveAPI, we also analyzed the category for ``identity-based attack,'' meant to capture “negative or hateful comments targeting someone because of their identity” \cite{perspectiveapi}.
-However, these values were significantly lower than mean values for overall toxicity, and certainly significantly lower than mean values by PwD (identity-attack mean = 0.07, toxicity mean = 0.19, PwD toxicity mean = 0.62).
+To further examine if there were any correlations between how toxicity classifiers and PwD rated toxicity, we conducted a Spearman's rank correlation test between their ratings and observed a low correlation for all classifiers: Perspective $(\rho = 0.361, p < 0.001)$, AzureAI $(\rho = 0.561, p < 0.001)$, OpenAI $(\rho = 0.571, p < 0.001)$.
+We also analyzed Perspective's "identity-based attack" category, designed to capture “negative or hateful comments targeting someone because of their identity” \cite{perspectiveapi}.
+However, the scores for this category were significantly lower than both the mean values for Perspective's overall toxicity score and the toxicity scores provided by PwD (Identity-Attack mean = 0.17, Toxicity mean = 2.60, PwD Toxicity mean = 7.07).
+These findings confirm the inability of toxicity classifiers to effectively capture toxicity as identified by PwD.

-To further examine the relationship between group rating patterns, we conducted a Spearman's rank correlation test between PwD and TCs (averaged values of all three TCs).
-We observed a moderate correlation $($Spearman's coefficient $\rho = 0.656, p < 0.001)$ between the ratings, signifying \textit{fair} alignment between how statements were rated by both groups.
-Even though there was a moderate correlation between the ratings of TCs and PwD, 92\% of the statements in our dataset were rated more toxic by PwD than by TCs.
-This trend is observed in Figure \ref{img:corr-all} which presents the scatter plot of the PwD and averaged TC ratings.